 Recently, however, increasing evidence suggests that for many marine fish species, population structure may be more complex than previously thought.
 In some instances, behavioural or physical mechanisms have been described that could limit larval dispersal, such that most larvae are retained and recruited to natal populations (Jones et al. 1999; Swearer et al. 1999; Cowen et al. 2000; Swearer et al. 2002).
 Furthermore, for a growing number of mobile species, 'homing' behaviour has been described where mature adults systematically return on an annual basis from mixed feeding grounds to spawn at natal spawning areas (e.g. Campana et al. 2000; Thorrold et al. 2001).
-Both scenarios could lead to high levels of self-recruitment, such that local populations were effectively "closed systems" that were reproductively isolated from adjacent populations.
+Both scenarios could lead to high levels of self-recruitment, such that local populations.
 These populations should be considered separate stocks for fisheries management purposes.
 Therefore, knowledge of the extent of connectivity between local populations is vital to understanding stock structure and for the sustainable management of exploited populations (Cowen et al. 2002).
 Unfortunately, for many species such understanding is lacking due to the difficulties associated with tracking immense numbers of tiny larvae within vast marine systems (Jones et al. 1999; Thorrold et al. 2002).